 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1.
 AA standard, due to the non-compliances listed below.

 Many of our older PDFs and Word documents don’t meet accessibility standards – for example, they may not be marked up so they’re accessible to a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For more information about the accessibility regulations visit the Legislation.gov.uk website.

 Some of our images have missing or incorrect labels.
 We are working to correct this as an ongoing task.